From the nickname tafano

 From Middle English at asche

-meaning "at the ash tree".
+meaning "at the ash tree"

-Derived from the Old English given name Tata
+From the name of the town of Tatham in Lancashire, itself from the Old English given name Tata

 Derived from Old French tailleur

 , ultimately from Latin taliare

 From Middle English tele

 Probably derived from the Norman French nickname tirel